Ph.D. Letter of Intent

 I hold a [DEGREE] from [INSTITUTION] and have had the fortune of achieving [QUALIFICATIONS/ACCOMPLISHMENTS].
 I have worked in [WORK EXPERIENCE] since [DATE] and volunteered for [YEARS] years with the [ORGANIZATION].

 I am excited about the potential applications of my research and how it may benefit future generations.
-I hope to be able to contribute my efforts to [INSTITUTION] and provide new perspectives on [AREA OF RESEARCH].
+I hope to contribute my efforts to [INSTITUTION] and provide new perspectives on [AREA OF RESEARCH].
 Thank you for considering my application, and I look forward to your response.

 Best regards,